 Use of various outdoor settings as laboratories for classroom-related experience, study, observation, inquiry, research, and recreation.
-Includes strategies and materials for developing environmental literacy.
+Includes strategies and materials for developing environmental liter-

 EED 537 Mathematics in the Elementary School.
-(3) F, SS

-Contemporary mathematics teaching.
+(3) F, SS Contemporary mathematics teaching.
 Content, materials, and approaches to instruction.
-Prerequisite: EED 380 or 402 or equivalent.

 EED 578 Student Teaching in the Elementary School.
-(9-15) F, S

-Supervised teaching for postbaccalaureate students, synthesized experience in curriculum, instruction, and classroom management.
-Prerequisites: completion of 21 hours of identified course work from an approved program of study; a GPA of 2.50 (postbaccalaureate nondegree) or 3.00 (postbaccalaureate degree); approval of the Office of Professional Field Experiences
+(9-15) F, S Supervised teaching for postbaccalaureate students, synthesized experience in curriculum, instruction, and classroom management.
+Prerequisites: completion of 21 hours of identified course work from an approved program of study; a GPA of 2.50 (postbaccalaureate nondegree) or 3.00 (postbaccalaureate degree); approval of the Office of Professional Field Experiences.